conjurer-rich/user-needs-mapping/_pages/docs/step-3-defining-user-needs.md

 ## Practical Examples

+The following examples show some poorly defined needs versus well-defined needs.

 | Poorly Defined Need            | Well-Defined Need                    |
 |--------------------------------|---------------------------------------|
 | "Add a search feature."        | "Find products quickly and easily."  |
 | "Build a reporting dashboard." | "Track progress and identify trends."|
 | "Create a ticketing API."      | "Generate tickets automatically."    |

-These examples show how outcome-focused needs drive clarity and actionable insights.
+Language matters.
+It's important to use language that is clear, concise and not solution or feature focused.

 ---